SvitlanaKo/documentation/complete_reference/marketing/web_catalog/create.rst

 **Next steps**

-* `Edit Web Catalog Content Tree`_ to organize catalog content into a desired structure that will be visible on the OroCommerce Front Store.
+* `Edit Web Catalog Content Tree <edit_web_catalog_tree>`_ to organize catalog content into a desired structure that will be visible on the OroCommerce Front Store.

 .. finish